 - Sec.
 25. NRS 488.920 is hereby amended to read as follows: 488.920 [Whenever] - 1.
 Except as otherwise provided in subsection 2, whenever any person is halted by a game warden, sheriff or peace officer for any violation of this chapter, the person [shall,]: - (a) Must, except as otherwise provided in paragraph (b), be given a citation, if the violation is punishable as a misdemeanor; or - (b) May, in the discretion of the game warden, sheriff or peace officer either be given a citation or be taken without unnecessary delay before the proper magistrate [.
-The person shall], if the violation is punishable as: - (1) A felony or gross misdemeanor; or - (2) A misdemeanor that constitutes an aggregate offense or a crime of violence. - 2.
+The person shall], if the violation is punishable as: - (1) A felony or gross misdemeanor; or - (2) A misdemeanor that constitutes a repeat offense or a crime of violence. - 2.
 A person described in subsection 1 must be taken before the proper magistrate in either of the following cases: - [1.] (a) When the person does not furnish satisfactory evidence of identity; or - [2.] (b) When the game warden, sheriff or peace officer has reasonable and probable grounds to believe the person will disregard a written promise to appear in court. - 3.
-As used in this section: - (a) "Aggregate offense" means an offense for which a penalty is determined by a previous conviction, or lack thereof, of the same offense.
-As used in this paragraph, "penalty" means a term of imprisonment or a fine, or both. - (b) "Crime of violence" has the meaning ascribed to it in NRS 200.408. - Sec.
+As used in this section: - (a) "Crime of violence" has the meaning ascribed to it in NRS 200.408. - (b) "Repeat offense" means an offense for which the person has previously been arrested, convicted or issued a citation. - Sec.
 26. NRS 501.386 is hereby amended to read as follows: - 501.386 1.
 Except as otherwise provided in subsection 2 and NRS 501.382, whenever any person is halted by a game warden for any violation of this title, the person [must,]: - (a) Must, except as otherwise provided in paragraph (b), be given a citation, if the violation is punishable as a misdemeanor; or - (b) May, in the discretion of the game warden, either be given a citation or be taken without unnecessary delay before the proper magistrate [.
-The person must], if the violation is punishable as: - (1) A felony or gross misdemeanor; or - (2) A misdemeanor that constitutes an aggregate offense or a crime of violence. - 2.
-A person described in subsection 1 must be taken before the magistrate in either of the following cases:

-[1.] (a) When the person does not furnish satisfactory evidence of identity; or
+The person must], if the violation is punishable as: - (1) A felony or gross misdemeanor; or - (2) A misdemeanor that constitutes a repeat offense or a crime of violence. - 2.
+A person described in subsection 1 must be taken before the magistrate in either of the following cases: - [1.] (a) When the person does not furnish satisfactory evidence of identity; or

-[2.] (b) When the game warden has reasonable and probable grounds to believe the person will disregard a written promise to appear in court.

-3. As used in this section:
+- [2.] (b) When the game warden has reasonable and probable grounds to believe the person will disregard a written promise to appear in court. - 3.
+As used in this section: